Elizabeth Holmes (née Emra)

 Bristol Cable feature - Full text

-The quote that links Elizabeth Emra to Troopers Hill is taken from 'The Strawberry Feast' which is in the first part of the book and dated 30th March 1830.
+The quote that links Elizabeth Emra to Troopers Hill is taken from 'The Strawberry Feast' which is in the first part of Scenes in our Parish and dated 30th March 1830.

 But that is towards the end of the story, first there is concern about the weather for their planned festivities: